dotspak/CardGame/rules/patch_v3.1.md

 0 Force Rule

 - Cards can now enter with 0 force.
 If a card enters with 0 force, they do not perish and instead act as if they were 1 force but deal no damage.
 - If a card enters with more than 0 force and their force goes to 0 or less, they still perish.
 - This also applies if a 0 force card goes above 0 force.

+Sick Status

+- Cards you control that are sick now take damage at the start of your turn instead of the end.
+- This is more inline with other card games that have similar mechanics and I think it is overall more clear.
+- This should also hopefully buff the plague archetype a bit as they were largely negatively effected by the removal of summoning sickness.
+- With this change you can now preemptively sicken cards and then immediately deal the damage when you pass your turn instead of the opposite.

 Flying